Roland TB-303: Design and features

 The TB-303 was manufactured by the Japanese company Roland.
 It was designed by Tadao Kikumoto, who also designed the Roland TR-909 drum machine.
 It was marketed as a "computerised bass machine" to replace the bass guitar.
-However, according to Forbes, it instead produces a "squelchy tone more reminiscent of a psychedelic mouth harp than a stringed instrument".

-The TB-303 has a single oscillator, which produces either a "buzzy" sawtooth wave or a "hollow-sounding" square wave.
+The TB-303 can produce a sawtooth wave or a square wave.
 This is fed into a 24 dB/octave low-pass filter, which is manipulated by an envelope generator.
-Users program notes and slides using the internal sequencer.
+Notes are programmed using the internal sequencer.

+Release

+The TB-303 was released in 1981 and retailed for US$395 or £234.
+In the US, Roland did not supply an English-language instruction manual, which made learning to program it difficult.
+The TB-303's unrealistic sound made it unpopular with its target audience, musicians who wanted to replace bass guitars.
+It was discontinued in 1984.

 Legacy

-The TB-303's unrealistic sound made it unpopular with its target audience, musicians who wanted to replace bass guitars.
-It was discontinued in 1984, and Roland sold off remaining units cheaply.
-10,000 units were manufactured.

-Indian musician Charanjit Singh's 1982 album Synthesizing: Ten Ragas to a Disco Beat featured an early use of a TB-303, alongside the TR-808.
-The album remained obscure until the early 21st century, when it was reissued and recognized as a precursor to acid house.
-Singh had an influence on Bollywood music producer Bappi Lahiri, who experimented with tweaked TB-303 basslines for several Indian disco film songs released in 1983: "Koi Lutera" in Wanted: Dead or Alive, "Aah Ha Oonh Hun" in Do Gulaab, and "Tum Tum Tumba" in Karate.
-The first song using the TB-303 to enter the top ten of the UK Singles Chart was "Rip It Up" (1983) by Scottish band Orange Juice.
+The Indian musician Charanjit Singh's 1982 album Synthesizing: Ten Ragas to a Disco Beat features an early use of a TB-303, alongside the TR-808 drum machine.
+It remained obscure until the early 21st century, when it was reissued and recognized as a precursor to acid house.
+Singh influenced the Bollywood music producer Bappi Lahiri, who experimented with tweaked TB-303 basslines for several Indian disco film songs released in 1983: "Koi Lutera" in Wanted: Dead or Alive, "Aah Ha Oonh Hun" in Do Gulaab, and "Tum Tum Tumba" in Karate.

+The first song using the TB-303 to enter the top ten of the UK singles chart was "Rip It Up" (1983) by the Scottish band Orange Juice.
 The same year, Japanese musician Ryo Kawasaki used the TB-303 with a TR-808 and synth guitar in his electronic jazz album Lucky Lady (1983).

 The Chicago group Phuture bought a cheap TB-303 and began experimenting.
 By manipulating the synthesizer as it played, they created a unique "squelching, resonant and liquid sound".
 This became the foundation of the single "Acid Tracks" (1987), often credited as the first acid house track.
 With the TB-303 as a staple sound, acid house became popular worldwide, particularly as part of the UK's emerging rave culture known as the second summer of love.

 In the late 1980s and early 1990s, as new acid styles emerged, the TB-303 was often overdriven, producing a harsher sound, such as on Hardfloor's 1992 EP "Acperience" and Interlect 3000's 1993 EP "Volcano".
 In 1995, the TB-303 was distorted and processed on Josh Wink's hit "Higher State of Consciousness" and on Daft Punk's "Da Funk".
 The English producer Fatboy Slim admired the simplicity of the controls, and named his first single "Everybody Needs a 303" (1996).

 In 2011, the Guardian named the release of the TB-303 one of the 50 key events in the history of dance music.
 The popularity of acid caused a dramatic increase in the price of used 303 units.
-As of 2014, units sold for over £1,000.
+As of 2014, units sold for over £1,200.